Turning Point UK

-Turning Point UK (TPUK) is a British offshoot of Turning Point USA set up to promote right-wing politics in UK schools, colleges and universities, ostensibly to counter what Turning Point alleges are the left-wing politics of UK educational institutions.
-The group reportedly has links to the far-right, including conspiracy theorists such as InfoWars.
-The group has a closely similar rhetoric to Generation Identity, whose intentions are racist and Islamophobic.
+Turning Point UK (TPUK) is a British offshoot of the American student pressure group Turning Point USA.
+The UK group was set up to promote right-wing politics in UK schools, colleges and universities, with the stated aim of countering what Turning Point UK alleges are the left-wing politics of UK educational institutions.
+The close similarity of Turning Point UK's rhetoric and target demographic to that of Generation Identity, a continental European group with racist and Islamophobic intentions, has been noted by scholars of hate studies and the far-right.

-The group describes its objectives as promoting "the values of free markets, limited government and personal responsibility".
-It says it does this to counter what it alleges is "a dogmatic Left-wing political climate, education system and radical Labour Party" which, Turning Point UK claims, "sympathises with terrorists [and] wishes to disarm the nation".
+Turning Point UK describes its objectives as promoting "the values of free markets, limited government and personal responsibility".
+It says it does this to counter what it alleges is "a dogmatic left-wing political climate, education system and radical Labour Party" which, Turning Point UK claims, "sympathises with terrorists [and] wishes to disarm the nation".

 The group was launched in December 2018 by Charlie Kirk, founder of Turning Point USA, and Candace Owens, then the communications director of the US group, at the Royal Automobile Club in London.
-On the day of its social media launch in February 2019, Tory MPs including Jacob Rees-Mogg and Priti Patel tweeted supportive messages for the group.
-Labour MP David Lammy observed that the launch and its Tory support are evidence that the Conservative Party "openly promotes hard-right, xenophobic bile".
+On the day of its social media launch in February 2019, some Conservative MPs including Jacob Rees-Mogg and Priti Patel tweeted supportive messages for the group.
+Labour MP David Lammy stated that the launch and its Tory support were evidence that the Conservative Party "openly promotes hard-right, xenophobic bile".
 From its inception, the organisation and its leading members were the subject of widespread popular ridicule.
 It was described by the BBC as "a tsunami of online mockery".

-Overview
+In 2021, Nick Tenconi became its Chief Operating Officer and its focus shifted from influencing the Conservative movement to street protests.

+Launch and early years

+The group was launched in December 2018 by Charlie Kirk, the founder of Turning Point USA, and Candace Owens, then the communications director of the US group, at the Royal Automobile Club in London.
+Among those attending the event were Andy Wigmore, Paul Joseph Watson, James Delingpole and filmmaker Amanda Eliasch (a follower of David Icke).
+The event was hosted by John Mappin, a hotel owner and QAnon supporter.

+On the day of its social media launch in February 2019, MPs including Jacob Rees-Mogg and Priti Patel tweeted supportive messages for the organisation, as did Nigel Farage, while it was marked for criticism by others.
+From its inception, the organisation and its leading members were the subject of widespread popular ridicule on the social networking service Twitter.
+The ridicule continued for at least a week.
+It was described by the BBC as "a tsunami of online mockery".
+The launch of its Twitter account was accompanied by multiple parody accounts, along with a parody of the organisation's website created by a 'left-leaning student' calling himself 'Skeptical Seventh'.
+There was also a protest from the charity Turning Point over potential confusion caused by similarities between the two names.